chronohq/puff/README.md

 ![go workflow](https://github.com/chronohq/puff/actions/workflows/go.yml/badge.svg)

-Puff is a command-line tool for quickly generating random values in different formats.
-At some point, software developers find themselves needing random values for a variety of purposes.
-Puff aims to make this process as intuitive as possible.
+Puff is a command-line tool designed to quickly generate random values in various formats such as hexadecimal strings, UUIDs, and binary blobs.
+Whether for testing, cryptographic purposes, or data seeding, Puff makes the process straightforward.

 ## Installation